A Secret Family Beach Vacation Spot on the Gulf.

-Suncoast Beach Trolley is an easy fun way to sightsee along the beach without driving or needing find parking.
-Trolley runs from Clearwater Beach south to Pass-a Grille.
-A schedule is available both by phone and online.
-PTSA information line (727) 540-1900 or www.PSTA.net
+Suncoast Beach Trolley is an easy fun way to sightsee along the beach without driving and facing the parking challenge.
+The trolley runs from Clearwater Beach south to Pass-a-Grille.
+(PTSA details (727) 540-1900 or www.PSTA.net

-Summer Guests at Tommy’s have the added bonus of turtle season.
+Visiting Indian Rocks offers an added bonus during turtle season (May - October).
 Loggerheads (protected, endangered species) return to this section of beach to nest at night.
 To facilitate the nesting process from May through October accommodations along the beach practice a lights-out policy.
 Once incubation is complete the hatchlings pop from the sand and scatter toward the sea.
-Information on how to become involved may be found at the Clearwater Marine Aquarium, 249 Windward Passage, Clearwater, FL 33767 or www.cmaquarium.org
+(Details at the Clearwater Marine Aquarium, 249 Windward Passage, Clearwater, FL 33767 or www.cmaquarium.org

 .
 (Holiday Inn Hotel & Suites Marina Harborside, 401 Second Street, Indian Rocks Beach, FL 33785.
-(727) 391-1438 or mobile (727) 580-3106.
+(727) 391-1438 or mobile (727) 580-3106).
 Rent a boat.